ShawXh/node2ket/README.md

 Output:
 - -outputemb (0 or 1) Set to 1 to output embeddings.
 - -node-emb (str) Path of output full-dimensional node embeddings.
+Default is ./node_embedding.txt.
 - -sub-emb (str) Path of output sub-embeddings, from which the full-dimensional embeddings can be recovered.
+Default is ./sub_embedding.txt.

 Others:
 - -seed (int) The random seed.